Robust Solutions of Nonlinear Least Squares Problems via Min-max Optimization

+\shorttitle{Robust Nonlinear Least Squares Problems} \author{ {\sc Xiaojun Chen } \ where $T_i$ is the $i$th degree Chebyshev polynomial on $[0,1]$, we obtain a nonlinear least squares problem (\ref{nls}).
+If $h$ contains uncertain or noisy data, we can use the min-max model (\ref{eq2}) to find a robust least squares solution.

-Let $\F:\R^n \to \R^m $ be a continuous function and $\|\cdot\|$ denote the Euclidean norm.
-The nonlinear least squares problem is widely used in data analysis and machine learning.
-For example, Recurrent Neural Netwoks (RNN)\cite{RNN1,RNN2} are widely used to model sequential data in many areas such that natural language processing, speech recognition, machine translation, and stock market analysis.
-Given input and output data sets $\{\a_i\in \mathbb{R}^{\hat{n}}\}_{i=1}^N$ and $\{\b_i\in \mathbb{R}^k\}_{i=1}^N$, the training process of RNN is represented as
+Nonlinear least square problems are also often seen in data sciences and machine learning, for example, training convolutional neural network (CNN).
+Given input and output data sets $\{\a_i\in \mathbb{R}^{\hat{n}}\}_{i=1}^N$ and $\{\b_i\in \mathbb{R}^k\}_{i=1}^N$, the training process of a two-layer CNN \citep{Cui,Liu-Chen1,Liu-Chen} is represented as